scalacenter/platform/process/src/ornate/benefits-becoming-module.md

 maintainers, and provides infrastructure that makes easier developers' life.

-1. High-quality build machines, with large memory and powerful CPU resources, that ensure a fast and responsive development cycle.
+1. High-quality build machines that ensure a fast and responsive development cycle.

 2. Organizational help.